franzbecker/xtendutils/README.md

 xtendutils
 ==========

-A collection of useful stuff for Xtend
+This is a private collection of stuff I implemented for Xtend.